Understanding Cat and Dog Separation Anxiety in Altadena

-Separation anxiety occurs when your pet becomes anxious or fearful when left alone.
+Cat and dog separation anxiety occurs when your pet becomes anxious or fearful when left alone.
 It can develop from a sudden change in schedule, such as the beginning of the school year, when the whole family leaves for the day after being around in the summer.
 This kind of anxiety more commonly affects dogs.
 As pack animals, they often associate being alone with abandonment by their pack.
 Cats, typically, are less susceptible because, in the wild, they live partially (if not entirely) on their own.
-Pet separation anxiety usually manifests as destructive, compulsive behavior that can sometimes lead to self-injury or damage to your home.
-Our staff at Altadena Pet Hospital are here to help and offer tips on how you can reduce or even eliminate separation anxiety.
+Cat and dog separation anxiety usually manifests as destructive, compulsive behavior that can sometimes lead to self-injury or damage to your home.
+Our team at Altadena Pet Hospital are here to help and offer tips on how you can reduce or even eliminate separation anxiety.

-How Do You Know if Your Pet Has Separation Anxiety?
+How to Know if Your Cat or Dog Has Separation Anxiety

-Pinpointing separation anxiety can be problematic if your pet does not exhibit any obvious signs of stress until you’ve left.
+Pinpointing cat and dog separation anxiety can be problematic if your pet does not exhibit any obvious signs of stress until you’ve left.
 Still, there is usually a trail of signs.
 Keep an eye out for these tell-tale signs:

 - Escape attempts.
 Claw marks around doors and windows point toward a frantic attempt at escape with the hope of reuniting with their family.